 For more than four decades now, respiratory therapists and their colleagues have been presenting original research in the AARC Open Forum.
 The studies presented during this annual event add to the scientific evidence supporting the profession, and RTs who submit abstracts to the Forum further their own careers by demonstrating their commitment to enhancing the understanding of the treatments, techniques, and modalities therapists use every day on the job.

-Ashlyn Krupa presenting her abstract at the AARC Congress Open Forum 2016
+Ashlyn Krupa presenting her abstract at the AARC Congress Open Forum.

-- Where does the Forum take place: The Open Forum is held every year during the AARC Congress.
-This year’s session will take place over the four-day Congress scheduled for Indianapolis, IN, Oct.
-4-7.
+- Where does the Forum take place?
+The Open Forum is held every year during the AARC Congress.
+This year’s session will take place over the four-day Congress scheduled for New Orleans, Louisiana Nov.
+9-12, 2019.

 - How many abstracts are accepted each year?
 The number varies, but over the past few years more than 250 abstracts have been accepted to the Forum each year.